mrinaldhillon/libinput-config/README.md

 * You have the libinput header files installed.
 They usually come in a package called something like `libinput-dev` or `libinput-devel`.
   You may also need to do the same for libudev.
-* You have the Meson build system insalled.
+* You have the Meson build system installed.
 * You have written a working config file (see [How to use] for more details).